 - 1. Extract the behavioral models to a (source) library - 2.
-Instantiate the module in the parent design - a) Edit the include statement to reflect the actual location of the extracted behavioral model source library - b) Comment out the instantiation template in the .VEO file. - c) Copy the .VEO file to <module_name>.v - d) Edit the connections in the module declaration - 3.
-Create a testbench
+Instantiate the module in the parent design - a) Insert the instantiation template from the .VEO files into the parent design and edit the module connections - 3.
+Copy the .VEO file to <module_name>.v - a) Edit the 'include' Library inclusion section to reflect the actual location of the extracted behavioral model source library

+- b) Comment out the instantiation template section in the <module_name>.v

+- 4. Create a testbench

-- a) Perform the behavioral simulation
+- a) Perform the behavioral simulation, including <module_name>.v in the command line

-- 4. Synthesis
+- 5. Synthesis

 - a) a.
 Apply any "black-box" properties, if required

 - b) b.
 Synthesize the design

 - c) c.
 Write out the implementation netlist

-- 5. Implementation
+- 6. Implementation